Sodium-Hydrogen/slicers-novnc/README.md

 ## Overview

-This is a super basic noVNC build using supervisor to serve Superslicer in your favorite web browser.
+This is a super basic noVNC build using supervisor to serve SuperSlicer in your favorite web browser.

 A lot of this was branched off of helfrichmichael's awesome [prusaslicer-novnc-docker](https://github.com/helfrichmichael/prusaslicer-novnc) project, but